DFE-Digital/dfe-analytics/README.md

 DfE::Analytics.config.user_identifier = proc { |user| user&.uid }
 ```

-You can specify paths that should be excluded from logging using the skip_web_requests configuration option.
-This is useful for endpoints like health checks that are frequently hit and do not need to be logged.
+You can specify paths that should be excluded from sending request events using the excluded_paths configuration option.
+This is useful for endpoints like health checks that are frequently hit and do not need to generate an event.

 ```ruby
 DfE::Analytics.configure do |config|